Jiemas/CSE115A_Project/backend/README.md

 3. In this directory, run `pnpm install`
 4. You are good to go!

-To start the local server: `pnpm start`
+To start the local server: `pnpm lstart`

 To execute tests: `pnpm test`